hicodember/Python-OS-Performance-Simulator/README.md

 A formal IT consulting report recommending Windows Server and A Python simulator using psutil to demonstrate OS concepts like CPU scheduling, memory management, threading, and disk allocation live on your machine.

-# CS 510 - Operating System Principles
+## CS 510 - Operating System Principles

-**Project One:** A formal IT consulting report recommending Windows Server 2025 for a fictional fintech client **Project Two:** A live system monitor built in Python that surfaces CPU, memory, disk, and threading activity from your own machine
+**6-1 Project One:** A formal IT consulting report recommending Windows Server 2025 for a fictional fintech client

+**9-1 Final Project:** A live system monitor built in Python that surfaces CPU, memory, disk, and threading activity from your own machine

 ---